Murder of Marlene Oakes: Disappearance and murder

 A partial skull, lacking teeth, was discovered a mile from the Major residence by a hunter on November 29, 1981, but would not be identified for years after its discovery.
 The cause of death was determined to be due to multiple gunshots and through examination the victim was determined to be a white female around 30 years old.
 Evidence of dismemberment was also noted.
 At the time, dental records were the primary means of identifying skeletal remains, yet the skull lacked teeth and could not be identified, despite early speculation it belonged to Marlene Oakes.
 Eventually, traditional nuclear DNA testing was determined impossible due to the deteriorated condition of the bone.

 Major remarried in 1981.
-His second wife reported the sexual and physical abuse to police in 1984 after his children told her that he had threatened to kill the other sibling if one was to report him.
+His second wife Pauline reported the sexual and physical abuse to police in 1984 after his children told her that he had threatened to kill the other sibling if one was to report him.
 Days after being confronted, he threatened LaLana at gunpoint to "keep her mouth shut."
 He was arrested and convicted in 1985.
 He served 11 years of a 15-year sentence.
 Donald and LaLana moved in with their maternal grandmother (Oakes' mother) following the conviction.

 After his release in 1996, he was set to face additional charges from Kentucky officials but due to the statute of limitations and "insufficient evidence", further action was not possible.
 Two additional boys were confirmed to have been sexually assaulted by Bill Major.

 Oakes' mother immediately suspected Major for the disappearance.
 After gaining custody, she told LaLana she presumed Oakes had been dead since her disappearance.
 LaLana eventually confronted her father and asked where Oakes' remains were, stating she would not seek legal action as long as her mother would get a proper burial.
 He responded with "if you think I'm going to tell you where your mother is buried, you're crazy."